SAP/sap-btp-service-operator/README.md

         To find it, log on to the cluster and check the pre-delete job logs by running the following two commands:

-          - `kubectl get pods --all-namespaces| grep pre-delete`  - which gives you the list of all namespaces and pre-delete job logs
+          - `kubectl get pods --all-namespaces| grep pre-delete`  - which gives you the list of all namespaces and jobs
           - `kubectl logs <job_name> --namespace=<name_space_name>` - where you specify the desired job and namespace

         Note that the pre-delete job is only visible for approximately one minute after the job execution is completed.